fabrizio-ottati/fabrizio-ottati.dev/content/blog/spiking_neurons.md

 title: "Spiking neurons: a digital hardware implementation"
 date: 2022-12-27
 description: "In this article, we will try to model a Leaky Spiking Neuron (LIF) using digital hardware: registers, memories, adders and so on."
+cover: "/images/blog/spiking_neurons/neurons-connected.png"
 math: true
 draft: false
 ---

 # Spiking neurons

-In this article, we will try to model a Leaky Spiking Neuron (LIF) using digital hardware: registers, memories, adders and so on.
+In this article, we will try to model a Leaky Integrate and Fire (LIF) spiking neuron using digital hardware: registers, memories, adders and so on.
 To do so, we will consider a single output neuron connected to multiple input neurons.

 ![neurons-connected](/images/blog/spiking_neurons/neurons-connected.png)